-There are no prescribed texts for this paper, but a list of recommended readings will be available in the Faculty Library and on the Faculty website from the end of full Easter Term.
+There are no prescribed texts for this paper, but a list of recommended readings will be available from the end of full Easter Term.

 - To build on and develop skills acquired in Part IIA (specifically, Paper B15); in particular, exegetical skills and engagement in critical approaches to and analysis of Islamic intellectual history; - To enable students to engage in the close study and critical analysis of relevant primary sources; - To help students understand and evaluate current scholarship and debates about main issues concerning Islamic intellectual history.